adeishs/aoc2020/README.md

 # aoc2020
-Having fun with Advent of Code 2020 with Ruby.
+Having fun with Advent of Code 2020 with Ruby and Crystal.